This Thursday, Supreme is rumored to drop its collaboration with legendary street artist Lee Quiñones.

-Supreme’s latest collaborator, Lee Quiñones, is a household name for anyone who is into graffiti.
-Born in Puerto Rico in 1960, Quiñones grew up in New York’s Lower East Side as a contemporary of Keith Haring and Jean-Michel Basquiat (both of whom have posthumously worked with the brand).
+For anyone who is into graffiti, Lee Quiñones is a household name.
+Born in Puerto Rico in 1960, Quiñones grew up in New York's Lower East Side as a contemporary of Keith Haring and Jean-Michel Basquiat (both of whom have posthumously worked with the brand).

 For Supreme's SS18 collection, Quiñones teamed up with the brand to produce hoodies, pants and a skate deck, all featuring original work by the artist.